ejschmitt/outbound-analytics/README.markdown

 ### trackPath

-trackPath sets the first part of the fake url sent to GA for tracking, can be changed to anything for greater flexibility.
+trackPath sets the first part of the fake url sent to GA for tracking, can be changed to something else for greater flexibility.

 Example